 - secured debts (like a mortgage or car loan);

 - debts not listed on your bankruptcy papers (including debts you get after filing bankruptcy);

 - drunk driving fines, criminal fines, traffic tickets, and more.

 Do I need to file bankruptcy?

-Am I Already Protected?
+Am I already protected?

+you are already protected (judgment proof).
 You probably do not need to file bankruptcy right now.

-• Your income is from Social Security, public benefits, disability, etc.
+you take home less than $384 a week (in 2016) or your income is from Social Security, public benefits, disability, etc.

-How does being judgment proof protect me?
+How does being protected or judgment proof help me?

 How can a creditor collect money from me?